SSlime-s/honryu-tauri/README.md

 1. Install from Release assets
   - From the latest release on https://github.com/SSlime-s/honryu-tauri/releases/latest, install the appropriate version for your OS.

+2. (On macOS) Since the certificate does not exist, please execute xattr -rc /Applications/honryu.app (Use at your own risk).

-2. Set up your Gemini API key and optionally specify the model:
+3. Set up your Gemini API key and optionally specify the model:
    - Create a `config` file in the same directory as the executable
    - Add your API key to the file:
      ```